nats-io/nats.deno/jetstream.md

 // More interesting is the ability to prevent duplicates
 // on messages that are stored in the server.
 If
 // you assign a message ID, the server will keep looking
-// for the same ID for a configured amount of time (specified
+// for the same ID for a configured amount of time (within a
-// by the stream configuration), and reject messages that
+// configurable time window), and reject messages that
-// sport the same ID:
+// have the same ID:
 await js.publish("a.b", Empty, { msgID: "a" });

 // you can also specify constraints that should be satisfied.